Composite case studies have been selected to identify and illustrate the dysfunctional characteristics of the male aging process.

-Mrs. B was completely convinced that this pattern of sexual involution was indeed to be expected as part of the aging process.
+Mrs. B was completely convinced that this pattern of sexual involution was true to be expected as part of the aging process.

 Rather than distress her husband, she suggested that they use separate bedrooms.

-She changed from a pattern of free and easy exchange of sexual demand to one of availability for coital connection only at her husband's expression of interest.
-In order to resolve her own sexual tensions, she masturbated about once every ten days to two weeks without her husband's knowledge.
+She changed from a pattern of free and easy exchange of sexual demand to one of availability for coital connection only at her husband’s expression of interest.
+To resolve her own sexual tensions, she masturbated about once every ten days to two weeks without her husband’s knowledge.

-Once Mrs. B could accept the explanation for the onset of her husband's sexual dysfunction, she was pleased to return to the role of an active sexual partner.
-Coital connection has continued regularly for the past three years with both members of the marital unit supported by steroid-replacement techniques.
+Once Mrs. B could accept the explanation for the onset of her husband’s sexual dysfunction, she was pleased to return to the role of an active sexual partner.
+The coital connection has continued regularly for the past three years with both members of the marital unit supported by steroid-replacement techniques.